RohanLambture/Helios/README.md

 ## Roadmap

 -   Paging and virtual memory
--   Timer and keyboard interrupt handling
 -   A simple memory allocator
 -   An advanced disk driver
+-   Support for network protocols and devices
+-   Basic graphical capabilities
 ---

 ## References